 Eat Cake, Revisited

-Elizabeth: [Monologue] Brian and I have been together for about three years now, but the day of our first meeting still feels like yesterday.
+Elizabeth: [Monologue] Brian and I have been together for about three years now, but it feels like only yesterday that I got a chance phone call while baking a coconut cake, and chatted with Brian, then a perfect stranger.
 We ended up going to the park near the theater to eat the coconut cake, breaking my usual Valentine’s Day tradition of watching my favorite movie, “The Princess Bride.”
 One year ago, we decided to open a bakery together, and everything seems to be on track now; we have regular customers and receive quite a few special orders for birthday cakes every month.
 And we’re now living together.
-I thought it would be very romantic to be awakened by someone I love, but…
+I thought it would be so romantic to be awakened by someone I love, but…

-rian: [Snoring]
+Brian: [Snoring]

 Elizabeth: [Anxious] Brian…!
 Brian!
 Wake up!
 Do you know what time it is?
 It’s 8:30.
 And we open at 9!